Teslas with Autopilot a step closer to recall after wrecks

 NHTSA also said it's looking into crashes involving similar patterns that did not include emergency vehicles or trucks with warning signs.

-The agency found that in many cases, drivers had their hands on the steering wheel yet failed to take action to avoid a crash.
-This suggests that drivers are complying with Tesla's system that makes them keep hands on the wheel, the agency wrote.
-Yet this doesn't necessarily make sure they're paying attention.
+The agency found that in many cases, drivers had their hands on the steering wheel as Tesla requires, yet failed to take action to avoid a crash.
+This suggests that drivers are complying with Tesla's monitoring system, but it doesn't make sure they're paying attention.

 In crashes were video is available, drivers should have seen first responder vehicles an average of eight seconds before impact, the agency wrote.